MITLibraries/dspace-api-python-scripts/README.md

 Based on user input, this script extracts the values of two specified keys from a specified community to a CSV file for comparison.

 #### [findBogusUris.py](findBogusUris.py)
-This script extracts values for the key "dc.identifier.uri" that do not begin with the handlePrefix specified in the secrets.py file.
+This script extracts values for the key 'dc.identifier.uri' that do not begin with the handlePrefix specified in the secrets.py file.

 #### [findDuplicateKeys.py](findDuplicateKeys.py)
 Based on user input, this script extracts item IDs where there are multiple instances of the specified key in the item metadata.